|

 Graduate:

 1.Craigowl Valparaiso.
 Showy smallish blenheim, went with great panache.
-Quality head of its type.

 2. Montcolly Antony .
-Won his place going round, in good form and coat, very showy.
+Won his place going round, in good form and coat,

 3. Nevhills Roosevelt JW.